-Jim was elected as Chair in October 2010 and has been a Trustee since 2005.
+Jim served as Chair from 2010 until 2018 and has been a Trustee since 2005.
 He is a livestock farmer in Rakahouka and was a member of the Edendale Veterinary Club for over 30 years and served 12 years on the New Zealand Executive of the Veterinary Club Movement.
 He is married to Alison and they have three adult children.
 Jim participates in multi-sports and outdoor pursuits and is interested in family, friends, fitness and farming.

 Stuart was elected as a trustee in September 2015.
 He is married to Sue with three children.
 He is a sheep and beef farmer, farming at Aparima for over 30 years.

 Stuart has served as a Southland Regional Council councillor and as a qualified hearing commissioner.
 He is currently serving as a Southland District Council councillor and a member of the Aparima River Liaison committee.

 His interests include a passion to serve his community, farming and politics and he also participates in many outdoor activities including fly fishing and hunting.

 Stephen is a business and strategic projects group manager.
 He has an extensive background in business and business improvement and project management and has managed the successful completion of a range or large projects in Southland such as Southland’s Regional Energy Strategy, Southland’s Whole Community Broadband Network as well as the successful completion of major civil and mechanical engineering projects including satellite and space ground stations and terrestrial television.
 He also took a lead in the establishment of the SIT Velodrome.